-If you’re battling with neck and back pain, you might wonder if it could help you.
-Here’s everything you need to know about it.
+If you’re battling with neck and back pain here’s everything you need to know about cryotherapy.

 How does cryotherapy work?

-It requires you to plunge your entire body in a freezing chamber for three to five minutes and letting the icy temperatures work on sore muscles and reduce inflammation in the body.
+It requires you to plunge your body into a freezing chamber for three to five minutes allowing the icy temperatures to work on sore muscles and reduce inflammation throughout the body.

-That said, there are some important things to know about cryotherapy before you book a session.
-Let’s take a look at cryotherapy in more detail and if it can help your back and neck pain.
+While there are great potential benefits, it is important to know a few facts about cryotherapy before you get started.
+Let’s take a look at cryotherapy in more detail and see if it can help your back and neck pain.

 - 1 What’s The Science Behind Cryotherapy?